nickdeis/drizzle-transaction-context/README.md

 Safe mode handles common mistakes when working with transactions and log a stack trace to help remediate the issue.

+By default, this option is set to `false`.

-This is useful when you initially use this application and mix it with other data accessing functionality.
+This is useful when you initially use this library and mix it with other data accessing functionality.

 If not in safe mode, these will be thrown as errors.